yudivian/cuba-geojsons/README.md

 Project for Cuba related geojson files.

-Now it has geojson files with cuban municipalities boundaries.
-One containing all cuban municipalities and others, one for each provinces, containing every province municipalities.
+Now it has geojson files with cuban provinces and municipalities boundaries.

+For each case there is one file with the region boundaries (municipalieties or provinces) for the whole Cuba and others with the boundaries for each province.

 # to be fixed